Good Reads Kenya

 30 Best Books Based in Kenya

-If you are looking for inspiration to travel in Kenya, there is but a healthy list of Kenyan travel novels that you cannot go wrong with.
+If you are looking for inspiration to travel in Kenya, or a good read while in Kenya, there is a commendable list of Kenyan based travel books you cannot go wrong with.
 Away from the exotic and fab descriptions of the landscape of Kenya, they enumerate the history, culture, and beliefs of the people at different eras.
-For the more adventurous traveller, some of these Good Reads Kenya offer eccentric and exciting opportunities to reenact some of these infamous adventures.
+For the more adventurous reader, some of these Good Reads Kenya offer eccentric and exciting opportunities to reenact some of these infamous adventures.
 Some of the best travel notes come not from travel guides but from like-minded travellers.
-Most of the Good Reads Kenya are guaranteed to give you a serious case of wanderlust.
-This short list of 25 books – which is by no standard exhaustive, lists surpassing reads that have been written in or about Kenya in mind, and each book is considered a literary masterpiece – and they captures the essence and beauty of travelling in Kenya.

 Out of Africa